nicosantangelo/sublime-text-trello/README.md

 ````

 This could be improved a lot, but I think it's understandable (with a little bit of brain parsing) and I prefer adding some other stuff before making it prettier (pull requests are welcome!).

+#### Read all notifications

+This command will attempt to read all your current unread notifications.
+This may result in an error because more privileges are needed.
+The package will explain how to fix this (if you so desire) in a panel.

 ### Cache